Skip to Content

 This program awards $3,000 scholarships to current students and recent alumni serving in self-identified unpaid, full-time public service internships over the summer.

 Deadlines for these awards are typically in mid-December (spring term), mid-February (summer term) or mid-July (fall term).
 Refer to the program website for more details and specific dates.
-Applications are reviewed on a rolling basis, so plan to apply early.
+Applications are reviewed on a rolling basis, so apply early.
 The application opens annually in early November.

 Award Value